-The contact information for the Title IX Coordinator is: Clarice Doliber 198 Spring Street Rockland, MA 02370 (781) 878-6056.
-Ext.
-154
+The contact information for the Title IX Coordinator is: Nancy Verseckes 198 Spring Street Rockland, MA 02370 (781) 878-6056 the Title IX Coordinator.

-The complaint may be written by the complainant, or it will be reduced to writing by either the school employee who receives the complaint, the Program Coordinator, or the Title IX Coordinator.
 Whether the complaint is reduced to writing by a student, parent, or staff member, the written complaint should include the name of the complainant, the name of the alleged victim (if different), the name of the respondent, the location where the alleged discriminatory action occurred, the basis for the complaint, witnesses (if any), and the corrective action the complainant is seeking.
 This information will be made on or transferred to a Title IX complaint form maintained by the Collaborative.